steffenschroeder/steffen-schroeder.com/content/pages/about.md

 ### By day

-In my day job, I work as Senior Software Engineer at [BlueYonder](https://blueyonder.com/) in Hamburg.
-I help to prepare masses of data for Machine Learning.
-That helps companies to make better decisions in their whole supply chain.
+In my day job, I work as Senior Staff Software Engineer at [BlueYonder](https://blueyonder.com/) in Hamburg.
+I lead a team of Software Engineers and Data Scientists.
+They build services that help companies to make better decisions in their whole supply chain.

 Some things I have accomplished in the past: